Hugh Seymour, 6th Marquess of Hertford

-Captain Hugh de Grey Seymour, 6th Marquess of Hertford (22 October 1843 - 23 March 1912), styled Earl of Yarmouth from 1870 to 1884, was a British soldier, courtier and Conservative politician.
+Colonel Hugh de Grey Seymour, 6th Marquess of Hertford, (22 October 1843 - 23 March 1912), styled Earl of Yarmouth from 1870 to 1884, was a British soldier, courtier and Conservative politician.
 He notably served as Comptroller of the Household between 1879 and 1880.

 Background

 Ragley Hall from the south-west.

 A member of the Seymour family headed by the Duke of Somerset, Seymour was born in Dublin, Ireland, the eldest son of Francis Seymour, 5th Marquess of Hertford, by his wife Lady Emily Murray, daughter of David Murray, 3rd Earl of Mansfield.
 He was the grandson of Sir George Seymour and great-grandson of Lord Hugh Seymour and the nephew of George Seymour and Lady Laura Seymour.
 He became known by the courtesy title Earl of Yarmouth when his father succeeded to the marquessate of Hertford in 1870.

 Military career

 Seymour served in the Grenadier Guards, achieving the rank of captain.
 He was also Honorary Colonel of the Warwickshire Yeomanry and was awarded the Territorial Decoration.
 He was appointed an aide-de-camp to King Edward VII in the 1902 Coronation Honours list on 26 June 1902, with the regular rank of colonel.
 He served as such until the King's death in 1910, and was re-appointed ADC to King George V from 1910 until his own death in 1912.
 In June 1906 he was made a Companion of the Order of the Bath (CB) in the 1906 Birthday Honours.